odan/odan.github.io/_posts/2019-12-06-php-best-practice-2019.md

 keywords: php
 ---

-I think it's time for an fresh and simplified blog post about the latest PHP Best Practices in 2019 / 2020.
+I think it's time for a fresh and simplified blog post about the latest PHP Best Practices in 2019 / 2020.
 A lot has changed within the last time I have written about this topic in [2018](https://odan.github.io/2018/04/05/php-best-practices.html).

 ## Principles and rules